athomasoriginal/com.betweentwoparens/src/pages/blog-posts/003-testing-clojurescript.md

   tallex/time-dive
 ```

-<aside class="blog-content__note">The above command uses <a  class="blog-post__link" href="https://github.com/seancorfield/clj-new" target="_blank" rel="noopener noreferrer">clj-new</a> to generate a modern ClojureScript app.
-Think of it like the ClojureScript version of <a class="blog-post__link" href="https://create-react-app.dev/" target="_blank" rel="noopener noreferrer">create-react-app</a>.
-If you're curious about this project template your can read more about it in an earlier post I wrote here: <a  class="blog-post__link" href="https://betweentwoparens.com/start-a-clojurescript-app-from-scratch" target="_blank" rel="noopener noreferrer">Start a ClojureScript App from Scratch</a>.</aside>
+<aside class="blog-content__note">The above command uses <a  class="blog-content__link" href="https://github.com/seancorfield/clj-new" target="_blank" rel="noopener noreferrer">clj-new</a> to generate a modern ClojureScript app.
+Think of it like the ClojureScript version of <a class="blog-content__link" href="https://create-react-app.dev/" target="_blank" rel="noopener noreferrer">create-react-app</a>.
+If you're curious about this project template your can read more about it in an earlier post I wrote here: <a  class="blog-content__link" href="https://betweentwoparens.com/start-a-clojurescript-app-from-scratch" target="_blank" rel="noopener noreferrer">Start a ClojureScript App from Scratch</a>.</aside>

 Once the above command finishes running you will have a project called `time-dive`.
 It should look like this: